Dietary fiber: FDA-approved health claims

 Soluble fiber from consuming grains is included in other allowed health claims for lowering risk of some types of cancer and heart disease by consuming fruit and vegetables (21 CFR 101.76, 101.77, and 101.78).

-In December 2016, FDA approved a qualified health claim that consuming resistant starch from high-amylose corn may reduce the risk of type 2 diabetes due to its effect of increasing insulin sensitivity.
+In December 2016, the FDA approved a qualified health claim that consuming resistant starch from high-amylose corn may reduce the risk of type 2 diabetes due to its effect of increasing insulin sensitivity.
 The allowed claim specified: "High-amylose maize resistant starch may reduce the risk of type 2 diabetes.
-FDA has concluded that there is limited scientific evidence for this claim."
+The FDA has concluded that there is limited scientific evidence for this claim."
 In 2018, the FDA released further guidance on the labeling of isolated or synthetic dietary fiber to clarify how different types of dietary fiber should be classified.